DukeRobotics/robosub-ros/onboard/catkin_ws/src/offboard_comms/README.md

 Voltage publishing over serial is also handled by the Peripheral Arduino.
 The voltage is published as a float over serial, and is published at 1 Hz.

 The voltage is calibrated based on the onboard Arduino's voltage.
 This is important as the used voltage sensor requires knowledge of its own voltage as it uses a voltage divider to measure the voltage.
 The voltage sensor used is the a generic voltage sensor.

+### Functions for Reading Temp / Humidity Data

+The `crushTempHumidity.h` and `oogwayTempHumidity.h` files contain initialization and functions to read and print data from the temperature and humidity sensors onboard.

+Before compiling the Peripheral Arduino sketch, the `copy_tempHumidity.sh` script copies the correct header to the Peripheral Arduino sketchbook and renames it to `tempHumidity.h`.
+After compilation is complete, the `copy_tempHumidity.sh` script deletes `tempHumidity.h` from the sketchbook.